diskoverdata/diskover-community/README.md

 [Download latest version](https://github.com/shirosaidev/diskover/releases/latest)

+### OVA image file (for vmware, etc)

+If you don't want to set up everything yourself, I have an OVA file running the latest version of diskover.
+Fastest and best way to get up and running with diskover.
+Contact me cpark16@gmail.com for pricing and download link.

 ### Requirements

 You need to have at least **Python 2.7. or Python 3.5.** and have installed required Python dependencies using `pip`.